kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.5.6 - October 26, 2015 =
-* Added resolution switching for WordPress Default player.
 * Significantly redesigned video embed code overlay appearance.
 * Added Twitter and Facebook share buttons.
 * Moved download link to an icon overlay and stopped inserting unnecessary downloadlink attribute in shortcode for videos in the WordPress database.
+* Added resolution switching for WordPress Default player.
+* Added option to load a specific resolution by default.
 * Updated oEmbed system to work with new oEmbed features introduced in WordPress 4.4.
 * Updated Video.js to version 4.12.14 (version 5.0 coming later)
 * Changed in-browser base64 thumbnail encoding to JPG in order to reduce data transferred when saving.
 Should reduce 404 errors.